-5) Take it for a spin.
+Take It for a Spin

 Before you buy a business, get an inside perspective by asking the seller's permission to sit in on the business for several days.
 If he or she is agreeable, this can be a great way to find out how the business you want to buy truly operates.
-(If he or she doesn't agree to this, it's not necessarily a bad sign.
-He may still be thinking of you as a "looky-lou", as you haven't made an offer yet.)

 Just as when you buy a car, you need to see if you can truly afford the business you want to buy.
 If you don't have the cash in your pocket, this is the time to see who's interested in financing the business you're buying and how much that financing help will cost.
 The usual small business financing sources are friends, family and traditional lending institutions (such as banks and credit unions).

-You may find that said traditional lending institutions are friendlier than usual, as financing an established business is generally considered to be less risky than financing a start up.
+You may find that said traditional lending institutions are friendlier than usual, as financing an established business is generally considered to be less risky than financing a startup.

-You may also want to consider asking the seller to finance part of your purchase of his business.
+You may also want to consider asking the seller to finance part of your purchase of the business.
 One common arrangement is for the seller to carry a promissory note for part of the purchase price.
-(Note that if you're going to approach the seller for financing, you have to make the option attractive to him.
+(Note that if you're going to approach the seller for financing, you have to make the option attractive to them.
 You may need to offer a rate of interest above the going rate, for instance.)

-7) Make an offer.
+Make an Offer

 Don't be surprised if you're asked to accompany your offer to buy a business with a non-refundable deposit; sellers are typically only interested in dealing with serious buyers.
 The usual rules apply.
 Always be prepared to walk away and don't get so caught up in the process that you get pulled past the price you're prepared to actually pay.